The Little Hut

-The Little Hut is a 1957 British romantic comedy film made by MGM starring Ava Gardner, Stewart Granger and David Niven.
-It was directed by Mark Robson, produced by Robson and F. Hugh Herbert, from a screenplay by Herbert, adapted by Nancy Mitford from the play La petite hutte by André Roussin.
+The Little Hut is a 1957 romantic comedy film directed by Mark Robson from a screenplay by F. Hugh Herbert, based on the 1950 play by Nancy Mitford, itself adapted from the 1947 play La petite hutte by André Roussin.
+The film stars Ava Gardner, Stewart Granger, and David Niven.

 Plot

 High-flying tycoon Sir Philip Ashlow (Granger), his neglected wife, Lady Susan Ashlow (Gardner) and his best friend, pettifogger civil servant Henry Brittingham-Brett (Niven), are shipwrecked on a desert island.

 Susan feels neglected and has been trying to make Philip jealous by demonstrating a romantic interest in Henry, who begins taking her seriously.
 Now that they are alone on the island, Philip constructs a large hut for his wife and himself and a little hut for Henry, but before long Henry is suggesting they share not only food and water but Susan as well.

 Opposed to this, Susan nevertheless is offended by Philip's indifferent reaction to Henry's indecent proposal.
 The quarrel escalates until Philip declares that, as captain of their ship, he feels entitled not only to perform marriages but to grant divorces.
 He awaits Susan's decision on whether the men should change huts or share and share alike.

 This potential ménage à trois where the two men are competing for the lady's attention is interrupted by a fourth visitor.
 The stranger is dressed in native garb and takes Susan captive, but is soon revealed to be Mario, the chef from their yacht, indulging a whim.
 The laughter from inside the hut between Susan and Mario is misinterpreted by Henry and her husband as being romantic in nature, arousing jealousy from both men.

 After their rescue and return to society, Henry comes to visit Susan to propose they be together.
 But when he finds her and Philip in domestic repose, and Susan knitting baby booties, he knows the battle for her love is lost.